qrdl/flightrec/README.md

 ### OS
 Flightrec supports only 64-bit Linux and it uses some Linux-specific (non-POSIX) APIs for monitoring memory.
 There are no plans to support other OSes.

+Linux kernel must have `CONFIG_PROC_PAGE_MONITOR` switched on to generate `/proc/<pid>/pagemap` file, which is default for most distribuition, but not for WLS (Windows Subsystem for Linux), therefore Flightrec doesn't work under WSL.

 ### Languages and compilers
 For now Flightrec supports only client binaries, compiled from C using GCC compiler.
 There are plans to support other compilers and languages, and there were some encouraging tests with Go using native Go compiler.